 How Effective is Vasectomy?

 Vasectomy is very effective and much more effective than condoms or the ‘pill” in preventing unwanted pregnancies.
-Long term success rate of vasectomy is 99.9%.
+The long-term success rate of vasectomy is 99.9%.

 Vasectomy is not effective immediately as there is residual sperm in the “tubing”.
 It typically takes 3 months for a man to become sterile.
 The man should continue using other birth control methods after vasectomy until two post-vasectomy semen specimens show no sperm.
 These are usually performed 12 weeks after the vasectomy.